GoogleChrome/chrome-extensions-samples/api-samples/storage/stylizr/README.md

 ## Overview

-In this sample, the `chrome.storage` API is used to store the custom style string.
-The style will be applied to the active page when the extension's action icon is clicked.
+In this sample, the `chrome.storage` API stores a custom style string that will be applied to the active page when the extension's action icon is clicked.

 ## Running this extension